emqx/emqx-ecp-docs/ecp/en_US/install/install_ecp_on_linux.md

 Please input your name:         # Set a display name for your account, for example, ECPAdmin
 ```

+> **Notice**：
+>
+> If the version is greater than or equal to 2.3.0, it is also possible to register a superuser via the web home page.

 ## Log in to ECP

 You have now successfully deployed ECP with Docker.
 Open your web browser and enter `http://localhost:8082/` (replace `localhost` with your IP address if necessary) into the address bar to access the ECP platform.